 What are the Symptoms of Whiplash?

 You may not realize that you have whiplash until hours or days after you are injured.
 If you’ve been involved in an accident, it’s important to track your health and keep an eye out for signs of whiplash.
-Symptoms of whiplash include:

 - Neck pain